cosmos/cosmos-sdk/x/staking/spec/02_state_transitions.md

   total slash amount.
 - The `remaingSlashAmount` is then slashed from the validator's tokens in the `BondedPool` or `NonBondedPool` depending on the validator's status.
 This reduces the total supply of tokens.
+- The total liquid staked tokens are decremented by `slashFactor` times the liquid percentage of bond.

 In the case of a slash due to any infraction that requires evidence to submitted (for example double-sign), the slash occurs at the block where the evidence is included, not at the block where the infraction occured.